bitrise-io/workflow-recipes/recipes/ios-run-test-groups-in-parallel.md

 `run_tests_groups` pipeline runs two Stages sequentially:
 1. `build_tests` Stage that runs the `build_tests` Workflow.
 This Workflow git clones the sample project and runs the `xcode-build-for-test` Step to build the target and associated tests.
 The built test bundle is transferred to the next Stage (`run_tests_groups`) via the `deploy-to-bitrise-io` Step.
-2. `run_tests_groups` Stage runs two Workflows in parallel: `run_ui_tests` and `run_unit_tests`.
+1. `run_tests_groups` Stage runs two Workflows in parallel: `run_ui_tests` and `run_unit_tests`.
 Both of these Workflows use the new `xcode-test-without-building` Step, which executes the tests based on the previous Stage built test bundle.
 The pre-built test bundle is pulled by the `_pull_test_bundle` utility Workflow.

 ![A screenshot of the example Pipeline in Bitrise's web UI](./ios-run-test-groups-in-parallel.png)

 ## Instructions

 1. Visit the [Create New App page](https://app.bitrise.io/apps/add) to create a new App.
-2. When prompted to select a git repository, choose **Other/Manual** and paste the sample project repository URL (`https://github.com/bitrise-io/sample-swift-project-with-parallel-ui-test`) in the **Git repository (clone) URL** field.
+1. When prompted to select a git repository, choose **Other/Manual** and paste the sample project repository URL (`https://github.com/bitrise-io/sample-swift-project-with-parallel-ui-test`) in the **Git repository (clone) URL** field.
-3. Confirm that this is a public repository in the resulting pop-up.
+1. Confirm that this is a public repository in the resulting pop-up.
+1. Select the `master` branch to scan.
+1. Wait for the project scanner to complete.
-4. Select the `master` branch to scan and any of the offered Distribution methods (for example development, it does not really matter as now we are focusing on testing).
+1. Select any of the offered Distribution methods (for example development, it does not really matter as now we are focusing on testing).
-5. Confirm the offered stack, skip choosing the app icon and the webhook registration and kick off the first build.
+1. Confirm the offered stack, skip choosing the app icon and the webhook registration and kick off the first build.
-6. Open the new Bitrise project’s Workflow Editor.
+1. Open the new Bitrise project’s Workflow Editor.
-7. Go to the **bitrise.yml** tab and replace the existing `bitrise.yml` with the contents of the example bitrise.yml file.
+1. Go to the **bitrise.yml** tab and replace the existing `bitrise.yml` with the contents of the example bitrise.yml below.
-8. Click the Start/Schedule a Build button, and select the `run_tests_groups` option in the “Workflow, Pipeline” dropdown menu at the bottom of the popup.
+1. Click the **Start/Schedule a Build** button, and select the `run_tests_groups` option in the **Workflow, Pipeline** dropdown menu at the bottom of the popup.

 ## bitrise.yml